babelfish-for-postgresql/babelfish_project_website/_posts/2022-07-06-babelfish-release.md

 authors:
     - Simon Lightstone
 comments: true
-title: "Babelfish 2.1.0 has been released with improved support for SSMS, CREATE ROLE support and more"
+title: "Babelfish 2.1.0 has been released (updated)"
 categories:
 - releases
 ---

-We’re excited to announce Babelfish 2.1.0, which makes it easier than ever to adopt Babelfish.
+Update: Babelfish 2.1.0  exposes a vulnerability introduced with community PostgreSQL 14.3 that is fixed in [PostgreSQL version 14.4](https://www.postgresql.org/docs/release/14.4/).
+In response, the Babelfish team has backported the fix and released Babelfish 2.1.0-a.
+We recommend you move to 2.1.0-a as soon as possible to avoid possible corruption.

+All of the features of Babelfish 2.1.0 are included in Babelfish 2.1.0-a.
 Our users have asked us to make Babelfish easier to use, and we’ve responded with a feature-packed release.
-After installing 2.1.0, you can browse database tables and column types with SQL Server Management Studio (SSMS).
+After installing 2.1.0-a, you can browse database tables and column types with SQL Server Management Studio (SSMS).
 This release also adds support for creating roles on the TDS port with the CREATE ROLE command, and improves cross-database reference support for queries.

 We’re happy to announce that Babelfish delivers on these user requests, as well as others.
-You can see the full list of improvements in the [release notes](https://babelfishpg.org/docs/versions/babelfish-2-1-0.html).
-As always, build directions for Babelfish and its prerequisites, along with Babelfish source distributions for 2.1.0 can be found in the [babelfish-for-postgresql repository](https://github.com/babelfish-for-postgresql/babelfish-for-postgresql/releases/tag/BABEL_2_1_0__PG_14_3).
+As always, build directions for Babelfish and its prerequisites, along with Babelfish source distributions for 2.1.0-a can be found in the [babelfish-for-postgresql repository](https://github.com/babelfish-for-postgresql/babelfish-for-postgresql/releases/tag/BABEL_2_1_0_a__PG_14_3).

-We hope you relish the benefits and improved usability of the new Babelfish 2.1.0!
+We hope you relish the benefits and improved usability of Babelfish!